Consistency training III: An engineer's guide to the literature

 Deepcluster.
 Consistency training using clustering.

-In addition to the consistency training, Objects that Sound Objects that Sound (2018)
+In addition to the consistency training,

 ———————–